PrajothSenthilKumar/apertura/README.md

 LANGFUSE_SECRET_KEY=sk-lf-...
 ```

-Every pipeline run is traced with per-agent latency, token cost, confidence score, and a direct link to the Langfuse dashboard.
-The UI shows a "View trace in Langfuse →" link on every answer.
+Every pipeline run is traced with per agent latency, token cost, confidence score, and a direct link to the Langfuse dashboard.
+The UI shows a "View trace in Langfuse →" link on every answer, if the keys are added

 ---